MEET THE TEAM

 Dr. Duk Kim

-Dr. Duk Kim is an Associate Professor of Political Science at St. Ambrose University and an International Relations specialist who teaches and writes in the field of international politics.
+Dr. Duk Kim is a professor of political science at St. Ambrose University and an International Relations specialist who teaches and writes in the field of international politics.
 He obtained his Ph.D. from University of Missouri.
 As President of WACQC, Duk has brought a new level of structure and professionalism.

 Dr. James Baumann

 While originally from Dubuque, Iowa, Dr. Baumann has lived in the Quad Cities since 2008.
 He received his Ph.D. in Communication from Bowling Green State University in 2009.
-Dr. Baumann currently works as an Associate Professor of Communication at St. Ambrose University.
+Dr. Baumann currently works as a Professor of communication at St. Ambrose University.

 Dr. Arun Pillutla